 Variations and Modifications

-This is one of those leftover soup type recipe that is highly versatile recipe!
+Turkey Stew is one of those leftover type recipe that is highly versatile recipe!
 It’s a great way to clean out the fridge!

 - Other veggies to use: bell peppers, sweet potatoes, broccoli, green beans, corn, peas, etc